coderrio/Coderr.Documentation/docs/starting-up/index.md

 Starting up
 ===========

 Here is a description of the steps you will go through when starting up codeRR for the first time.
-You begin by registering and creating an account followed by logging in and making sure you can see monitor your application in codeRR.
-Registering and creating an account only needs to happen once, so the second time you are using codeRR, you will get straight to the log-in page after signing in.
+You begin by registering and creating an account followed by logging in and making sure you can see and monitor your application in codeRR.
+Registering and creating an account only needs to happen once, so the second time you are using codeRR, you will get straight into the log-in page after signing in.

 Below you will find a series of instructions and screenshots intended as a guide to have if something goes wrong or you need to pause the process and then return later.
-If you find anything not working during this process, please email us at help@coderr.io so we can promptly assist you.
+If you experience any problems with the process, please email us at help@coderr.io so we can promptly assist you.
 We might also email you if we notice you have not completed all the steps.

 # 1. Registration

 You can use either an existing external account (choice on the left) when registering or creating a new account specifically for codeRR (choice to the right).
-Next time you are using codeRR, this is the view that you will see again, so please remember your sign-in details.
+The next time you are using codeRR, this will be the view that you will have again, so please remember your sign-in details.

 ![](register-first-page.png)

-If you are registering using an external provider account (to the left) then you will need to finalize your registration in the following window.
+If you are registering using an external provider account (choice to the left) then you will need to finalize your registration in the following window.
 Note that you can sign in with a different username than what you used for authentication.
 The user name that you put in will be the one you register.

 ![](register.png)

-If you are creating a new account (option right) and have clicked the blue "Register" - button, your input is needed to finalize registration in this window:
+If you are creating a new account (the option to the right) and clicked "Register" - in blue, your input is needed to finalize registration in this window:

  ![](register-local.png)